Nyasharai/EmotiBot/README.md

 ## **🛠️ Technologies Used**
 - **Dialogflow ES** – For natural language processing and intent recognition.
-- **JavaScript, HTML, CSS** – Used for chatbot logic and UI interaction.
 - **Node.js & Webhooks (Optional)** – For advanced chatbot functionality.
 - **Giphy API & YouTube** – For visual breathing exercises and calming music.
 - **JSON** – Used for storing intents and entities.